Skip to Content

 Death in Paradise in Guadeloupe

 With Death in Paradise being so popular – especially in the UK, but it’s also shown in the US, Canada and Australia – I was surprised how little was made of it in Guadeloupe.
-We spotted a fe other people taking photos of the police station in Deshaies, but most visitors to Guadeloupe are French and many of them have never heard of the show.
+We spotted other people taking photos of the police station in Deshaies, but most visitors to Guadeloupe are French and many of them have never heard of the show.

 Death in Paradise location map